-Recognising the impact of the HIV epidemic on girls and women, ViiV Healthcare is putting specific emphasis on this population as part of our HIV clinical trials strategy and community partnerships programmes.
+Recognizing the impact of the HIV epidemic on girls and women, ViiV Healthcare is putting specific emphasis on this population as part of our HIV clinical trials strategy and community partnerships programs.

-We contribute knowledge to fill gaps and reach unmet medical needs through our research programmes to understanding more about HIV in women.
+We contribute knowledge to fill gaps and reach unmet medical needs through our research programs to understand more about HIV in women.
 We have and continue to undertake and support numerous HIV clinical trials specifically among women, with more than 2,100 women taking part in our treatment studies and 300 women in prevention clinical trials.6

 While women represent 19% of participants in HIV ARV studies on average, several clinical trials sponsored by ViiV Healthcare have surpassed this mark, including some with 100% participation by women.3

 Further, through our international Positive Perspectives survey of people living with HIV and their partners, we are exploring the unique challenges faced by women living with HIV.
 This research aims to expand community-wide knowledge on gender discrepancies regarding attitudes towards health, sexual intimacy and relationships with healthcare providers.